willnjl/PingPong-Tournament/README.md

 Welcome to the Ping Pong Tournament!

+An app for Ping Pong enthusiasts to organise and display a straight knock out tournament for up to eight people.

-Create By Will Leighton for Develop Me
+Created By Will Leighton for Develop Me

-## To View
+## To View Online
 go to
 - https://willnjl.github.io/PingPong-Tournament/

+## To View Offline

+# Prerequisites
+- Latest version of NPM installed on your machine (check your version with npm -v)
+# Steos

-or open the project the directory in terminal.
+* open the project the directory in terminal.

-- run `npm i`
+* run `npm i`

-then once the down load is complete
+* then once the download is complete `npm start`

--`npm start`

 ## Technologies